dwivediom/Pegion-News-/README.md

 # Getting Started with this React App
-# sorry this site is not diployable due to api ristictions
+# sorry this site is not diployable due to api restriction
 if site is not wroking this means the api subscirption is expired [click here to check website ]( https://dwivediom.github.io/Pegion-News-/)